utelecon/utelecon.github.io/en/articles/goodnotes-writing/index.md

 This tool allows you to select and move drawn text and graphics, as well as to resize them.

-(Example) The image below shows the lasso tool moving an ellipse created with the Shape tool.
-The lasso tool is selecting the ellipse by circling it.
+(Example) The image below shows the Lasso Tool moving an ellipse created with the Shape tool.
+The Lasso Tool is selecting the ellipse by circling it.

 <figure>
 <img src="pic21.jpeg">